-In the last years of his life, King faced mounting criticism from young African-American activists who favored a more confrontational approach to seeking change.
-These young radicals stuck closer to the ideals of the black nationalist leader Malcolm X (himself assassinated in 1965), who had condemned King’s advocacy of non-violence as “criminal” in the face of the continuing repression suffered by African Americans.
+In the last years of his life, Dr. King faced mounting criticism from young African American activists who favored a more confrontational approach to seeking change.
+These young radicals stuck closer to the ideals of the Black nationalist leader Malcolm X (himself assassinated in 1965), who had condemned King’s advocacy of nonviolence as “criminal” in the face of the continuing repression suffered by African Americans.

 In his speech, King seemed to foreshadow his own untimely passing, or at least to strike a particularly reflective note, ending with these now-historic words: “I’ve seen the promised land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people, will get to the promised land.
 And I’m happy tonight.
 I’m not worried about anything.
 I’m not fearing any man.
 Mine eyes have seen the glory of the coming of the Lord.”

-Assassination of Martin Luther King, Jr.
+Assassination of Martin Luther King Jr.

 Shock and distress over the news of King’s death sparked rioting in more than 100 cities around the country, including burning and looting.
 Amid a wave of national mourning, President Lyndon B. Johnson urged Americans to “reject the blind violence” that had killed King, whom he called the “apostle of nonviolence.”

 Impact of the King Assassination

-Though blacks and whites alike mourned King’s passing, the killing in some ways served to widen the rift between black and white Americans, as many blacks saw King’s assassination as a rejection of their vigorous pursuit of equality through the nonviolent resistance he had championed.
+Though Black and white people alike mourned King’s passing, the killing in some ways served to widen the rift between Black and white Americans, as many Black people saw King’s assassination as a rejection of their vigorous pursuit of equality through the nonviolent resistance he had championed.